Expand All | Collapse All

 9.2 To qualify for nomination, candidates must be members in good standing and have attended two prior congresses, except for Regional Representatives and Student Representatives who must have attended one prior congress.

-9.3.
-To stand for nomination, nominees must have confirmed their eligibility in writing to the ISE Managing Director in advance of the election or appointment, unless the nomination happens at the Ordinary General Assembly, in which case Article 9.7.2 and 9.7.3 take effect.
+9.3 To stand for nomination, nominees must have confirmed their eligibility in writing to the ISE designate in advance of the election or appointment, unless the nomination happens at the Ordinary General Assembly, in which case Article 9.8.2 and 9.8.3 take effect.

-9.4.
-Appointed officer positions are made in advance by the out-going Board and ratified by the ISE members at the Ordinary General Assembly.
-In the case that an appointed Board position remains empty, Article 9.11 takes effect.
+9.4 Appointed Board positions are made in advance by the out-going Board and ratified by the ISE members at the Ordinary General Assembly.
+In the case that an appointed Board position remains empty, Article 9.12 takes effect.

-9.5 The Board consists of the following elected officers:
+9.5.1 The Board may consist of up to the following members:

 (a) President (elected);

 (b) Vice President, who is the President-Elect (elected);